telstra/MessagingAPI-SDK-python/README.md

 The function `tls.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number subscription.
 It takes no arguments.
-It returns an object with the following properties:
+It returns `None` if there are no more replies or an object with the following properties:

 - `destination_address`: Where the message is delivered to.
 - `sender_address`: Who the message is from.